Tabubil: Road travel

-Kiunga-Tabubil Highway

-The township is situated upon an unsealed highway.
+Connections to other towns

+Tabubil is situated on the Kiunga-Tabubil Highway.
 One end of the highway terminates at Ok Tedi mine, about 30 km by road to the northwest.
 The other end of the highway terminates at the river port of Kiunga, the most northern navigable point of the Fly River, about 100 km to the south.
 Buses, private vehicles, and heavy trucking operations run along this route.
 This highway is used for transportation of supplies to the town and to the mine from barges on the Fly River.
-The highway is heavily used by trucking operations heading to and from the port.
+The highway is used by trucking operations heading to and from the port.
 Slurry of copper concentrate from the mine is sent to the river port along a 137 km pipeline which runs parallel to this highway.
 The Kiunga-Tabubil Highway is one of the only all-weather roads in the province, and most other roads in the district feed into this remote highway.

+A road connecting Tabubil to Telefomin was opened on 12 September 2025.

-River Travel
+River travel

 Except in cases of severe drought, most supplies to the mine are delivered by barge along the Fly River, which can be accessed by a port in Kiunga on the southern terminus of the Kiunga-Tabubil Highway.
 All the produce from the mine and all local exports are sent from this port.
 The Fly river has a water level which is often too low for shipping, and barges are often banked mid-passage.
 River barge followed by truck is the only way to supply the township apart from air cargo.

 Travel by foot

 It is not uncommon for residents to access other remote areas by foot.
-Most locals can tell you how many days it would take to walk to most locations within the country.
-Walking often is the only way for people to get to their local villages anyway, as many local airstrips are in disrepair.
-The maintenance of airstrips is a Local Level Government responsibility, and many LLGs in the surrounding area are severely underfunded.
+Locals can tell you how many days it would take to walk to most locations within the country.
+Walking often is the only way for people to get to their local villages, as many local airstrips are in disrepair.
+The maintenance of airstrips is a Local Level Government responsibility, and many LLGs in the surrounding area are underfunded.